RKelln/5-directions/public/writing/ppf.md

 #### StyleGAN

 Notes:
-One of the most well known GAN image generators, particularly for its ability to generate high resolution faces.
+StyleGAN is one of the most well known GAN-based image generators, particularly for its ability to generate high resolution faces.

-StyleGAN is currently on version 3, which address an interesting limitation of version 2 where the eyes of the faces would mostly be locked into place despite different orientations of the face.
+StyleGAN is currently on version 3, which address an interesting limitation of version 2 where the details of the faces could be locked into place despite different orientations of the face.

 This is a great model for artists, but requires a lot of training on high-end hardware still.
 Generally the training starts from an existing pretrained model and then just shifts it to the target dataset, so this requires finding an existing model that is somewhat similar to the images you want to work with.

-Like the CLIP and other generative image methods previously, animating the generated output of styleGAN has a particular aesthetic to it that recalls "morphing" software.
-However, unlike previous morphing software each generated image from these models will be a valid representation, as unlike morphing, any point between any two faces is always just another valid face.
+Like other generative image methods previously, animating the generated output of styleGAN has a particular aesthetic to it that recalls "morphing" software.
+However, unlike previous morphing techniques each generated image from these models will be a valid representation, as unlike morphing, any point between any two faces is always just another valid face.
 We'll talk more about how this work in the next tutorial.

 ### pix2pix

 Notes:
-Mostly successfully used by Memo Aktin in his Learning 2 See projects, the pix2pix algorithm was created by Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, and Alexei A. Efros in 2017.
-Using GANs the team learned a mapping from input image to output image.
+Mostly successfully used by Memo Aktin in his Learning 2 See projects, the pix2pix algorithm was created in 2017.
+The GAN learns a mapping from input image to output image.
 This approach can colorize images, convert day to night, and other more artistic mappings such as eye to nebula or drawing of a castle to photo of a castle.
-Generally in those cases you train on target images and processed versions of those images containing only edges.
-Then you can process other images or video of a completely different subject to edges and the model will convert that to the trained image.
-This creates model that converts everything it "sees" into what has been trained to see.
+This creates a model that converts everything it "sees" into what has been trained to see.

 This technique is particularly fun to use on modern hardware where it can be run in real-time.
 There is a certain magic in finding the right representation to map from.
 For example, it took me quite some time to find that scattered sesame and sunflower seeds made for good input to generate images of treetops.

+Cut: Generally in those cases you train on target images and processed versions of those images containing only edges.
+Then you can convert other images or video of a completely different subject to only edges and the model will convert those edges to the trained image.

 ### Credits
 * https://phillipi.github.io/pix2pix/